adfinis/virtesk/doc/sftp-floppy-upload.rst

             ForceCommand internal-sftp
             ChrootDirectory /srv/floppy_chroot/

-| This jails the user sftp-floppy-upload into /srv/floppy\_chroot/ and
-  makes sure
-| that sftp-floppy-upload can only use sftp and doesn't have shell
+This jails the user sftp-floppy-upload into /srv/floppy\_chroot/ and makes sure that sftp-floppy-upload can only use sftp and doesn't have shell access. |br|
-  access.

 Apply changes: